-Use aerial photographs and plan perspectives to recognise landmarks and distinguish between basic human and physical features; devise a simple map; and use and construct basic symbols in a key.
+Use simple fieldwork and observational skills to recognise landmarks and basic human and physical features; devise a simple map.

-Use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map.
+Use simple directional language [for example, near and far; left and right], to describe the location of features and routes on a map.